 I have traveled the world competing for the United States in figure skating competitions, so I know a thing or two about nerves.
 In fact, the nerves skaters feel when performing are not too different from those during tough interviews, important presentations, or uncomfortable conversations with co-workers and bosses.
 If you find yourself in a high-pressure situation where the stakes are high, try these tips to help you exude grace and poise.

 1. Don’t let them see you sweat!

-No one wants to look scared or weak in front of an audience, even if you’re feeling it on the inside.
+No one wants to look scared or weak in front of an audience, especially when it comes to dealing with pressure.
 I’ve made plenty of embarrassing mistakes in front of important people, but I’ve learned that it’s not the end of the world.
-Instead of fleeing from those situations, I now see them as a chance to show how graceful and composed I can be under pressure.
+Instead of fleeing from those situations, I now see them as a chance to demonstrate how graceful and composed I can be under pressure.

 If you’re in the middle of presenting and feel like you’re either rushing through your material or losing all focus, pause for a moment.
 Take a step back mentally, breathe, and slow down.
 By actively invoking feelings of calm and control, you will eventually exude confidence.